Uneasy clam, heavy police presence in Jahangirpuri a day after violence | Law-Order

 Sheikh Amzad, a resident of C Block, said he was inside the mosque in C Block when the violence broke out on Saturday evening.

 ''They (participants of Hanuman Jayanti procession) were chanting 'Jai Shri Ram' and raising provocative slogans.
 They forcibly entered the mosque and started tying saffron flags in its premises.
 They were threatening us with swords...That's when stone pelting began.
-Such an incident has never before happened in Jahangirpuri,'' Amzad told PTI.
+Such an incident has never before happened in Jahangirpuri,'' he alleged.

 Amzad claimed that nearly 50 people forcibly entered the mosque.